 Current status of Kati Thanda-Lake Eyre Water Level

-Our last visit to Lake Eyre was on September 16th, with seven lucky guests seeing the brilliant white salt crust that has formed through the dry season.
+Our last visit to Lake Eyre was in September.
 While there is no visible water standing on the lake, the Warburton Groove remains damp with a clear darker tone running from the Warburton River mouth right down to Belt Bay in the south.
 The Madigan Gulf (south-eastern section of Lake Eyre north) has the whitest and most solid salt crust, with comments from guests being that it looks as if you’re looking down into an abyss of cloud.

 Hear what Hans has to say about Lake Eyre.

 Recent tours report that Lake Eyre Water Level is dry but birdlife nearby remains.